Veeva Systems (NYSE:VEEV) Releases Q3 Earnings Guidance

-Veeva Systems (NYSE:VEEV – Get Rating) issued an update on its third quarter earnings guidance on Wednesday morning.
-The company provided EPS guidance of $1.07-$1.08 for the period, compared to the consensus EPS estimate of $1.08.
+Veeva Systems (NYSE:VEEV – Get Rating) updated its third quarter earnings guidance on Wednesday.
+The company provided earnings per share (EPS) guidance of $1.07-$1.08 for the period, compared to the consensus estimate of $1.08.
 The company issued revenue guidance of $545-$547 million, compared to the consensus revenue estimate of $558.53 million.
 Veeva Systems also updated its FY 2023 guidance to $4.17-$4.17 EPS.

 Institutional Trading of Veeva Systems

-Several large investors have recently modified their holdings of the business.
-Forum Financial Management LP boosted its position in Veeva Systems by 6.6% during the 1st quarter.
-Forum Financial Management LP now owns 1,038 shares of the technology company’s stock valued at $220,000 after acquiring an additional 64 shares in the last quarter.
-Captrust Financial Advisors boosted its position in Veeva Systems by 1.8% during the 2nd quarter.
-Captrust Financial Advisors now owns 4,810 shares of the technology company’s stock valued at $953,000 after acquiring an additional 83 shares in the last quarter.
-Global Wealth Management Investment Advisory Inc. boosted its position in Veeva Systems by 63.9% during the 1st quarter.
-Global Wealth Management Investment Advisory Inc. now owns 218 shares of the technology company’s stock valued at $46,000 after acquiring an additional 85 shares in the last quarter.
-Sequoia Financial Advisors LLC boosted its position in Veeva Systems by 11.5% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 1,018 shares of the technology company’s stock valued at $216,000 after acquiring an additional 105 shares in the last quarter.
-Finally, KB Financial Partners LLC boosted its position in Veeva Systems by 18.3% during the 1st quarter.
-KB Financial Partners LLC now owns 697 shares of the technology company’s stock valued at $148,000 after acquiring an additional 108 shares in the last quarter.
-80.14% of the stock is owned by institutional investors.
+Several institutional investors have recently made changes to their positions in VEEV.
+Graham Capital Management L.P. increased its holdings in Veeva Systems by 22.2% in the 1st quarter.
+Graham Capital Management L.P. now owns 1,824 shares of the technology company’s stock valued at $387,000 after purchasing an additional 331 shares during the last quarter.
+Ergoteles LLC acquired a new stake in Veeva Systems in the 1st quarter valued at approximately $384,000.
+Toroso Investments LLC increased its holdings in Veeva Systems by 10.1% in the 1st quarter.
+Toroso Investments LLC now owns 1,708 shares of the technology company’s stock valued at $363,000 after purchasing an additional 156 shares during the last quarter.
+Zions Bancorporation N.A. increased its holdings in Veeva Systems by 44.1% in the 1st quarter.
+Zions Bancorporation N.A. now owns 1,330 shares of the technology company’s stock valued at $283,000 after purchasing an additional 407 shares during the last quarter.
+Finally, Fund Management at Engine No. 1 LLC acquired a new stake in Veeva Systems in the 1st quarter valued at approximately $250,000.
+Hedge funds and other institutional investors own 80.14% of the company’s stock.

 Veeva Systems Inc provides cloud-based software for the life sciences industry in North America, Europe, the Asia Pacific, the Middle East, Africa, and Latin America.
 The company offers Veeva Commercial Cloud, a suite of software, data, and analytics solutions, which include Veeva customer relationship management (CRM) and Veeva Medical CRM, Veeva CLM, Veeva CRM MyInsights, Veeva CLM, Veeva CRM Approved Email, Veeva CRM Engage, Veeva Align, Veeva CRM Events Management, Veeva Nitro, Veeva OpenData, Veeva Link, Veeva Network, Veeva Crossix, Veeva Data Cloud, and MyVeeva for Patients; and Veeva Vault, a cloud-based enterprise content and data management applications for managing commercial functions, including sales and marketing, and medical content and communications, as well as research and development functions, such as clinical, regulatory, quality, and safety.